-Renewing courtrooms for the digital age
+The Court is renewing courtrooms for the digital age.

 Over the last four years, the Supreme Court redesigned the courtroom with digitisation at its core, before embarking on an innovation strategy to deliver a more efficient and accessible justice system.